-The benefits of outsourcing your accounting and bookkeeping services from UK?
+The benefits of outsourcing your accounting and bookkeeping services from the UK?

-With an increasing number of accounting firms in UK using offshore partners for their accounting, bookkeeping and tax-related activities, there is now a greater understanding of the overarching benefits of outsourcing such services.
+With an increasing number of accounting outsourcing firms in the UK using offshore partners for their accounting, bookkeeping, and tax-related activities, there is now a greater understanding of the overarching benefits of outsourcing such services.
 Some of these benefits include:

-- Day-night interval benefith : Although the time interval between India and UK isn’t as significant as between India and Australia or India and the USA, still, a few hours of difference can give you a huge advantage.
+- Day-night interval benefits: Although the time interval between India and the UK isn’t as significant as between India and Australia or India and the USA, still, a few hours of difference can give you a huge advantage.
 A big chunk of your data may already be in your systems by the time your office begins in the morning

 The services that we provide include

-Below we explain the individual services with some details.
+Below we explain the individual services in some detail.